jmunixusers/constitution/constitution.md

 federal and state laws.

-The UUG strives to maintain an open door policy for its meetings, so membership is not required, and anyone from the university or wider community may attend.
+The UUG strives to maintain an open door policy for its meetings, so membership is not required for attendance, and anyone from the university or wider community may attend.
 Membership dues will be set by the officers during the first business meeting, and membership will be open the first month of the semester.
 Dues paying members will be eligible to vote in matters when the officers deem it necessary.
 Members will also be eligible to run for officer positions.

-Caution should be taken to not make dues a financial burden.
+Caution will be taken to not make dues a financial burden.
 Officers may grant exemptions on a case-by-case basis to members experiencing a hardship, with consideration given to the member's past and expected contributions to club meetings and projects.